-Subject to satisfactory results, students progress on to a research project in the area of their specialisation.
 The project is presented as a written report in the form of a scientific paper for assessment in August and may also provide the basis for publication and presentation at scientific meetings.

-This programme includes a range of training in transferable skills.
+This programme includes a range of training in transferable skills, including

-- Learning techniques
+- learning techniques

-- Literature searching
+- literature searching

-- Academic journal review
+- academic journal review

-- Statistics and data handling
+- statistics and data handling

 PLEASE NOTE: THIS PROGRAMME DOES NOT LEAD TO STATE REGISTRATION IN DIETETICS.